New Music Seminar: History

-New Music Seminar came to Los Angeles’s Henry Fonda Theater on February 2, 2010.
-Featured speakers included the CMO of Pepsi, Kevin Lyman of Warp Tour, Alexandra Patsavas, Justin Tranter of Semi Precious Weapons, Derek Sivers, and Jason Bentley.
+The seminar returned as a one-day event on July 21, 2009 at New York University's Skirball Center for the Performing Arts.
+In 2010, the event expanded to Los Angeles at The Fonda Theater; speakers included CMO of Pepsi, Kevin Lyman (Warped Tour founder), music supervisor Alexandra Patsavas, Justin Tranter of Semi Precious Weapons, Derek Sivers, and Jason Bentley.